aws-samples/amazon-sagemaker-from-idea-to-production/README.md

 ### Execution mode
 Use this mode if you're not familiar with Python programming and new to Jupyter notebooks.
 You follow each notebook `00-...`, `01-...`, ..., `06-...`and execute all code cells with `Shift` + `Enter`.
 The given instructions explain what code is doing and why.
 You need about two and half hours to run through all code cells in all notebooks.
 All notebooks and all code cells are idempotent.
 Make sure you run all code cells sequentially, top to bottom.

-### Assignment mode
-Use this mode if you have experience working with Jupyter notebooks and would like to write own code to have a deeper hands-on understanding of SageMaker AI features and Python SDK.
-Each foundational instruction notebook `00-...`, `01-...`, ..., `06-...` in the workshop root folder has a corresponding "assignment" notebook with exercises in the `assignments` folder.
-First, go through the instructions in the root folder notebook and then complete the exercises in the corresponding assignment notebook.
-The notebooks are mapped as follows:
-- `00-start-here` > `./assignments/00-assignment-setup`
-- `01-idea-development` > `./assignments/01-assignment-local-development`
-- `02-sagemaker-containers` > `./assignments/02-assignment-sagemaker-containers`
-- `03-sagemaker-pipeline` > `./assignments/03-assignment-sagemaker-pipeline`
-- `04-sagemaker-projects` > `./assignments/04-assignment-sagemaker-project`
-- `05-deploy` > `./assignments/05-assignment-deploy`
-- `06-monitoring` > `./assignments/06-assignment-monitoring`

 ## Clean-up
 ❗ You don't need to perform a clean-up if you run an AWS-instructor led workshop.